dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

 This constructor is is only available for stored procedures which do have parameters.
 This constructor can be used to set the schema name and the procedure name.
 It takes an argument of the type that is defined by the **TParameters** type parameter.
 It also takes a the schema name and procedure name as string as well as the object that represents the parameters.

 #### Stored Procedure Attributes
-There are a number of attributes which the stored procedure framework provids which can be used to override the conventions which the framework uses.
+There are a number of attributes which the stored procedure framework provides which can be used to override the conventions which the framework uses.

 * DirectionAttribute
 * NameAttribute